ZAnonySec/Finn.no-View-Bot/README.md

 Just install the file and run it with python in CMD, for Linux coming soon

-Requirements
+# Requirements
-# pip install pyautogui
+pip install pyautogui

-# pip install pyfiglet
+pip install pyfiglet

+pip install pyautogui